kkastan/calcapi/README.md

 # CalcApi

 CalcApi is a rudimentary api service written in node\.js.
-It serves as an example of how to implement a RESTful service using the [restify](http://restify.com/) framework and [jasmine](https://jasmine.github.io/2.0/node.html) testing package.
+It serves as a starting point for implementing a RESTful service using the [restify](http://restify.com/) framework and [jasmine](https://jasmine.github.io/2.0/node.html) testing package.

 To build the `calcapi` docker image: